 From Melbourne, Laurence's first serious exposure to music came when he was involved in the Young ANAM program from 2005 to 2008.
-Studying with Rita Reichmann, he won the Young Academy Encouragement award in 2008 and the 10 to 12 year old section of the Yamaha Piano Competition in 2007.
-In 2010 he completed his LMusA and in the same year won the Dorothy Glover Piano Award.
+Studying with Rita Reichmann, he won the Young Academy Achievement award in 2008 and the junior section of the Yamaha Piano Competition in 2007, before winning the Dorothy Glover Piano Award in 2010.

-Laurence has performed multiple times at the Melbourne Recital Centre and is regularly broadcast on ABC Classic FM and 3MBS FM.
-He has played concertos with the Orchestra Victoria, the ANAM Orchestra and the Preston and South Melbourne Symphony Orchestras.
-He is also an accomplished harpsichordist, with regular festival and radio appearances across the country.
-He has studied composition with Richard Gill and was commissioned to write for Victorian Opera's 2012 production of Cinderella and conducted the ANAM Orchestra.
+Aside from piano, Laurence is also an accomplished harpsichordist, with regular festival and radio appearances across the country.
+He studied composition and music theory with Richard Gill for many years and was commissioned to write for Victorian Opera's 2012 production of Cinderella and conducted the ANAM Orchestra.

 In 2011 he commenced a Bachelor of Science degree at Melbourne University, but left before completing it.
 He also plays chess, coming second in the 2016 Victorian Chess Championship and was Australian Under 12 and Victorian Junior Champion.
 During the summer, he becomes an avid cricket fan.